The Most Interesting Bios in the T205 Set

 Moran’s bio is nothing special, really.
 The statistical highlight is that he led all catchers in fielding percentage in 1910 at .989.
 The intriguing part of his bio, however, is that some rare versions include a stray line of miscellaneous text (below his statistics) due to a printing error.

 The extra line of text, interestingly enough, is actually the final line of the bio of Al Mattern.
+The Moran error is one of the more famous ones found in the entire set.
 Today, the card is quite rare and very valuable.
 Even in low-grade condition, it’s usually above $500.

 Jake Stahl was another player included in the T205 set despite the fact that he was actually out of baseball at the time.